Shanshan-IC/Shanshan-IC.github.io/_posts/2016-08-02-algorithm-hash.md

 1. Suppose we want to design a system for storing employee records keyed using phone numbers.
 And we want following queries to be performed efficiently:

-	Insert a phone number and corresponding information.
+* Insert a phone number and corresponding information.

-	Search a phone number and fetch the information.
+* earch a phone number and fetch the information.

-	Delete a phone number and related information.
+* Delete a phone number and related information.

 2. We can think of using the following data structures to maintain information about different phone numbers.